Camel caravans were common in 1881 Tashkent

 published 1 May 1881 p.
 1-2.

 Abraham Peters [1833-1882, #2336] (as we understand, he is the Aeltester, formerly living in Friedensruh) writes a long travel report to his friends in the old homeland.
 Talking about the burdens of the mothers, he expresses himself in the following way:

-"It has often become quite difficult for the dear mothers with their little ones or even newborns, and when I kept watch at night, I have often been an ear-witness of how lullabies turned into lamentations.
+"It has often become quite difficult for the dear mothers with their little ones or even newborns, and when I kept watch at night, I have often been an ear-witness of how lullabies turned into songs of lamentation.
 But it was neither grumbling nor accusing, but sighing and calling to God, which often brought tears of sympathy to my eyes and moved me to intercede."

-He also gives the exact number of deaths that occurred in this third wagon train from Molotschna: "Nine deaths have occurred: an old man of 72 years (we believe here is meant the elderly disappeared Mr. Wedel [Johann Wedel, 1786-1880, #56526], whose name was mentioned in the previous issue of the Rundschau).
+He also gives the exact number of deaths that occurred in this third train from Molotschna: "Nine deaths have occurred: an old man of 72 years (we believe here is meant the old disappeared Wedel [Johann Wedel, 1786-1880, #56526], who was mentioned in the previous issue of the “Rundschau”}.
 A youth of 19 years; a boy of 7 years; the rest were one and a half years and under.”